Skip to content

 zkpRegister(options)

 Express middleware factory.
-Validates the request body, calls savePublicKey, and calls next() on success.
+Validates the request body, rejects duplicate users, calls savePublicKey, and responds with HTTP 201 on success.

 ts